abhin4v/abhin4v.github.io/posts/ps-simple-rest-service.md

 1. validation of API requests.
 1. reading the server and database configs from environment variables.
 1. logging HTTP requests and debugging info.
-1. running database migrations automatically.

 In this part we'll work on setting up the project and on the first two requirements.
+In the [next] part we'll work on the rest of the requirements.

 <!--more-->